December 29, 2015

 The Bob Marley Museum is a landmark ‘base’.
 In recent years, the number of high-quality Rasta-owned handicraft and artisan stalls close to the entrance (next to the juice bar/Ital diner) has doubled.
 Visitors here will find plenty of opportunities to snap up beautifully made woven bags, rugs, necklaces and hammocks in Rasta hues.

 Rastafarians also promote the ritualistic inhalation of marijuana for atonement and wisdom, but not intoxication.
-At the Rasta Rootzfest in Negril, nightly concerts showcase upcoming reggae artists and Jamaica plays host to the Jamaica Cannabis Cup.
-Various cannabis strains grown by Jamaican farmers island-wide are gathered for the contest.
+At the Rasta Rootzfest in Negril, nightly concerts showcase upcoming reggae artists.
 Marijuana, now decriminalized in Jamaica, is sampled gourmet style by Jamaican connoisseurs, who report back with a rating – much like tasting a fine wine.

 Playing nyahbinghi or reggae music is considered an important part of Rastafarianism.
 Indeed, it is reggae that has introduced millions of music fans to aspects of the Rastafari tenets and ideology.
 Lyrics that centre on world peace, racial harmony, and social, economic, and political reform have captured the hearts and minds of people all over the world.